Today's Tuesday • 12 mins read

 1. They Want To Decide For You.

 A toxic friend holds the power in your relationship.
-They convince you that they know what is best for you, and so, will make decisions for you.
+They convince you that they know what is best for you, and so, they will make decisions for you.

 They decide what you wear and eat, where you go, and who you meet.
 You do as they say because you are afraid of disappointing them.